Introduction to neural networks

 - The parameters increment norm is less than a minimum value.

-- The performance improvement in one epoch is less than a set value.
+- The loss improvement in one epoch is less than a set value.

-- Performance has been minimized to a goal value.
+- Loss has been minimized to a goal value.

-- The norm of the performance function gradient falls below a goal.
+- The norm of the loss index gradient falls below a goal.

 - A maximum number of epochs is reached.